KNowledgeOnWebScale/DIVIDE/swj2022/evaluations/README.md

 The context used for the evaluations is represented by the [`context.ttl`](context.ttl) file.
 This file contains all context triples in RDF/Turtle syntax.

 The [`divide-server-1.0-jar-with-dependencies.jar`](divide-server-1.0-jar-with-dependencies.jar) file represents the compiled Java JAR of the DIVIDE server module used for the evaluations in the paper.
 The corresponding source code can be found in the [`src/divide-central`](../../src/divide-central) folder of this repository.
+The README file of this folder contains detailed information and an example on how to run the DIVIDE server JAR.
 The version of the source code to build the given Java JAR (and thus the version used for the evaluations) is tagged with the 'swj-2022' tag (see [tag page](../../../../tags)).

 The realistic dataset, collected in the imec-UGent HomeLab and used in the paper to extract the activity rules for this evaluation and to create the simulation dataset, is publicly available on the DAHCC ontology website via [this link](https://dahcc.idlab.ugent.be/dataset.html).